morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

 1. It's free, and it's automated.
 It will cost you nothing other than your time.
 Set it up once, you won't have to touch it again.
 This article should help reduce your time adding HTTPS to your app/service easier.

 1. An oft told tale of [man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) is touted as a primary reason behind securing your app/service.The basic idea being that some bad actor takes the time to impersonate, and/or alter, or steal your data while in flight.
-While this may still be true, it's considerably easier, and far more likely, that someone would look at for your unencrypted data in the numerous log files of all the devices between the end users browser and the server, including wireless access points, routers, switches, modems, and firewalls.
+While this may still be true, it's considerably easier, and far more likely, that someone would look for your unencrypted data in the numerous log files of all the devices between the end users browser and the server, including wireless access points, routers, switches, modems, and firewalls.
 When seen in this is context, and the potential for exposure of your unencrypted data, HTTPS seems like a better approach to secure what is important.

 1. In August 2014 Google HTTPS Everywhere initiative began using [HTTPS as a ranking signal](https://security.googleblog.com/2014/08/https-as-ranking-signal_6.html) to give HTTPS related sites priority over HTTP websites.
 While not a primary signal of rank, it is a factor, and if your web app/service is public, having HTTPS in place legitimizes your hard work.
 People are far likelier to use your stuff if they don't seen warnings like: